nicolasriquet/nicolasriquet.github.io/index.md

 # Nicolas Riquet's homepage

-I am a Belgian technology manager and researcher.
-My interest lies in systems and software engineering, and R&D.
+I am a Belgian computer scientist and technology manager interested in systems architecture, software engineering, and R&D.

 I earned a Msc in Computer Science from the [University of Namur](https://www.unamur.be/en) and have been working since 2005 in various industries: pharmaceutical industry, space industry, and government.
 I have held various positions in software engineering, R&D and technical management.